Corporate and Big Business Taxes Fraud Solution: Don't Tax Them

-Big businesses or corporations are not evil, or bad, or greedy, and they generally pay all the taxes that they are required to pay, but too many Americans don't see it that way.
+Big businesses or corporations are not all evil, or bad, or greedy, and they generally pay all the taxes that they are required to pay.
+However, judging from media polls many Americans don't see it that way.
 They think big companies or corporations are greedy unpatriotic tax dodgers that put profit and the almighty dollar first, above all else.
-But that is just because they don't understand business or corporations.
-Or the real problem.
+That may be because they don't understand the real problem.

 *there are privately held companies, (no public stock ownership), that also qualify as big business.

 A corporation isn't greedy, but the people directing it's actions may be.
 A corporation doesn't take jobs overseas, but it's management may.
-A corporation does not dodge taxes, but the people running it will hire the best tax accountants to take advantage of every tax break or loophole they can find - or buy.
+A corporation does not dodge taxes, but the people running it will hire the best tax accountants to take advantage of every tax break or loophole they can find.
 A corporation is only a business structure.
 Not an evil or greedy entity.
-It can be compared to a car - the sole purpose of which is transportation.
-But it is unable to accomplish that purpose without human action and direction.
-Same for a corporation - it's sole purpose is to provide a business structure for the capitalistic pursuit of profit, but it can do nothing without human action and direction.
+It can be compared to a car; the sole purpose of which is transportation.
+However, it is unable to accomplish that purpose without human action and direction.
+Same for a corporation; its sole purpose is to provide a business structure for the capitalistic pursuit of profit, but it can do nothing without human action and direction.

 The perceived evils of big business aren't that at all, they are the evils of greedy people.
-Once that is understood, it is much easier to see the real problems, individually, not the generalizations of "big business" or "big corporations," that only serve to mislead and misdirect public attention from the real causes.
+Once that is understood, it is much easier to see the real problems, individually, not as a generalization of "big business" or "big corporations," that only serve to mislead and misdirect public attention from the real causes.

 It is not wrong for either one to make a profit, and it is not wrong for either one to try to keep as much of that profit as they can, while still obeying the rules.
 And corporations have a lot of rules to obey.
 That is the problem.
 Too many government rules, and too many politicians willing to make new ones.

-In what will seem like a "bizarro world" type of reasoning, an excellent, and very legitimate report, (2 years in the making), from Citizens for Tax Justice* readily shows that the problem is the very act of taxing corporate profits, not the rate of taxation.
+In what will seem like twisted reasoning, an excellent, and very legitimate report, (2 years in the making), from Citizens for Tax Justice* readily shows that the problem is the very act of taxing corporate profits, not the rate of taxation.
 The report - titled: "Corporate Tax Payers and Corporate Tax Dodgers," looked into the Federal taxes paid by 280 companies from the Fortune 500's" list of top U.S. corporations, for the years: 2008-2010,